If you asked me the same question 2 years back, my answer would have been “NO.”

 Travel to de-stress yourself, not to gather additional financial stress.

 Once you are confident that you have enough cash in your bank, create a separate budget for the trip and stick to it.
-Thus, you can avoid accumulating debt even if you use a credit card.
+Thus, you can avoid accumulating debt even using a credit card.
 Make sure you pay the balance within the period.

 Don’t skip any single debt payment just because you’re planning a trip.
 Keep making your monthly debt payments.
 After doing so, if you can’t afford the trip, then drop the travel plan.
 Or set aside a portion of the money to travel later.